 (1a) Where the licensee of a restaurant licence holds an extended trading permit under section 60(4)(ca) in respect of the premises, the licensee is authorised to sell liquor to a person, whether or not ancillary to a meal eaten by the person, if —

-(a) the liquor is consumed at a dining table; and
+(a) the liquor is consumed on the licensed premises by a person while sitting at a table, or at a fixed structure used as a table; and

-(b) not more than 20% of the seating capacity for customers on the premises is available, or being used at any one time, for persons to consume liquor other than ancillary to a meal.
+(b) the sale and consumption of the liquor are in accordance with any conditions —

+(i) imposed on the permit by the licensing authority; or

+(ii) prescribed for the purposes of this paragraph.

-(2) Where the licensee of a restaurant licence holds an extended trading permit under section 60(4)(c) in respect of residential accommodation provided to the public by the licensee on the same or adjacent premises, the licensee is authorised to sell liquor to a lodger in a room or place in the area to which that permit applies reserved for the private use of lodgers, whether or not ancillary to a meal.
+(2) Where the licensee of a restaurant licence holds an extended trading permit under section 60(4)(c) in respect of guest accommodation provided to the public by the licensee on the same or adjacent premises, the licensee is authorised to sell liquor to a lodger in a room or place in the area to which that permit applies reserved for the private use of lodgers, whether or not ancillary to a meal.

 (3) Every restaurant licence is subject to the conditions that —